txty-io/txty-docs/docs/basics/getting-started.md

 ## What is Texterify?

-Texterify is a localization management platform that makes it super easy to translate your app, website and other software into multiple languages.
-It helps to translate Our goal is to make software localization as easy as possible.
+Texterify is a localization management platform, or often also called translation management system (TMS), that makes it super easy to translate your app, website and other software into multiple languages.
+Our goal is to make software localization as easy as possible.
+Manage all your translations in one single place.
 Texterify is available as a cloud solution, managed by the people who built it (sign up [here](https://app.texterify.com/signup)), but you can also host it on-premise in your own infrastructure so you are not dependent on others.
 Texterify is a best fit for every situation.

 If you ever miss a feature or have problems with something just create a GitHub issue [here](https://github.com/texterify/texterify/issues) or send us an email to <support@texterify.com>.
 We are here to help and look forward to your feedback.